HantosNorbert/Raymarching-in-Jack/README.md

     let LIGHT_angle = (...);
 }
 (...)
-do Float316.mul(result, PARAM_kd_id, LIGHT_angle);
-// result = PARAM_kd_id * LIGHT_angle;
+// result is a parameter passed by reference do Float316.mul(result, PARAM_kd_id, LIGHT_angle);  // result = PARAM_kd_id * LIGHT_angle;
 ```

 The naming convention is:
 - `CONST_ALL_CAPITAL` for constant values.
-Such an example is `CONST_ONE = Float316(0, 127, 8192)`, the `Float316` representation of $1.0$.
+Such an example is `CONST_ONE = Float316(0, 127, 8192)`, which is the `Float316` representation of $1.0$.
 - `PARAM_camelCase` for variables considered as program parameters that can be easily changed: background color, object color and position, camera view direction, ray marching step threshold, etc.
 - `FUNCNAME_camelCase` for temporal variables inside a function.
 For example, the `lightIntensity()` function needs to store the light direction, so it uses a variable called `LIGHT_lightDir`. `LIGHT_lightDir` is allocated in the class's `init()` function.
-- `camelCase` for parameters and local variables.
+- `camelCase` for function parameters and local variables.

 In the final code I created a lot of static variables in the various classes as available as temporal storage.
 These are mostly references to `Float316` and `Vec3` objects (or occasionally `Surface` objects).
 The number of static variables in the entire program is more than 120 - which is a lot!
-One idea is to rewrite all the $Float316$ functions to allow mutable parameters - I just didn't want to fall into a trap where allocated memories collide (which still happened a few times during the development...)
+One idea is to rewrite all the `Float316` functions to allow mutable parameters - I just didn't want to fall into a trap where allocated memories collide (which still happened a few times during the development...)

 There is a lot, I mean a LOT that can be optimized.
 Fewer static variables, faster raymarching, fine-tuning the `Float316` functions (runtime vs precision), and so on.
 I'm sure you have a few ideas for improvements - so go on, create something better! :-)